Definition

 - Defective blood testing equipment or mishandling of blood samples.
 Blood results should not count as evidence if the testing equipment was faulty, or if the lab technician contaminated the samples.
 Even showing that the drug tester’s certification was expired may be sufficient to get the DUI charge dropped.16

-- The driver did not ingest the drugs until after he/she stopped driving the car.
-Perhaps the driver did not pop any pills until after the police pulled him/her over, and the driver took the medicine to calm down and focus.
-If the D.A. cannot demonstrate that the driver was under the influence of a prescription before the traffic stop, the case should be dismissed.
+- You did not ingest the drugs until after you stopped driving the car.
+Perhaps you did not pop any pills until after the police pulled you over, and you took the medicine to calm down and focus.
+If the D.A. cannot demonstrate that you were under the influence of a prescription before the traffic stop, the case should be dismissed.

 - Lack of probable cause for traffic stop.
-Police are not allowed to pull over drivers on suspicion of DUI without “probable cause” (unless the driver is going through a DUI checkpoint).
-If the defense attorney can show that the cop did not see the defendant breaking any traffic laws or driving erratically before the police stop, the judge should throw out the case.17
+Police are not allowed to pull you over on suspicion of DUI without “probable cause” (unless you are going through a DUI checkpoint).
+If your defense attorney can show that the officer did not see you breaking any traffic laws or driving erratically before the police stop, the judge should throw out the case.17

-Note that it is not an affirmative defense to “DUI of prescription drugs” charges that the driver had an unexpected reaction to the drug.
+Note that it is not an affirmative defense to “DUI of prescription drugs” charges that you had an unexpected reaction to the drug.

 6. When can I seal the case?

-It depends on what charge the defendant was ultimately convicted of:
+It depends on what charge you were ultimately convicted of:

 “DUI of prescription drugs” offense in Nevada | Record seal wait time |